Tobacco Treatment Specialist Training

 Cost

-Training tuition waiver provided for participants who are in-state, based on funding from the Missouri Department of Health and Senior Services.
-Out-of-state training tuition is $1,200.
+$1,200 Training tuition waiver – Provided for participants who work in-state, based on funding from the Missouri Department of Health and Senior Services.

 Program Schedule and Details

-Three days of in-person training (with 6 in-person modules) and 9 online, self-paced modules to complete one week prior to the in-person training.
-Find the full in-person schedule and content topics here
+9 online self-paced modules to complete one week prior to the training.

 Who Should Attend